trashcrash/mini_project_3/README.md

 ```
 to add your json file to system environment.
 Then you should be good to go (Please open an issue if it does not work, it's possible that I have missed something).
 ### Create a database
 In order to create a database, a MySQL account is needed (or not), depending on your MySQL settings.
-Replace my pre-set username and password with yours before you run the program.
 ```
 $ python create_database.py
 ```